 Each piece of coursework has to be graded at least a Pass in order to pass the unit and each unit has to be passed in order to achieve Level 2 qualification.

-GCSE 3/4 grade (D/C grade) profile in maths and English as well as GCSE science grade D or a Level 1 in Landbased Studies accompanied by a satisfactory reference of attendance, behaviour and ability to meet deadlines.
+GCSE 3/4 grade profile in maths and English as well as GCSE Science grade 3.

 This course will prepare you for more advanced study and training.
 A merit or distinction gained on this Level 2 Animal Care course is necessary to go onto Level 3.
 Some students choose to go into full-time animal work in a variety of establishments including farm parks, kennels, zoos, veterinary hospitals and dog groomers.